thealmarques/p2p-abr-players/README.md

 ## Features

+- Supports HLS and DASH.
 - P2P video streaming using WebRTC technology using a custom RPC Worker module.
 - WebSocket server acts as the central point of contact for peers to establish connections.
 - Low-latency video transmission between peers.
 - Dynamic selection of the closest peer using KD-tree optimization for optimal video delivery.
-- Support for high-quality video formats.
 - Scalable architecture for handling multiple simultaneous connections.

 ## Issues